Esoteric interpretation of the Quran: In Shiism

 Shia Islam is a branch of Islam in which one finds some of the most esoteric interpretations on the nature of the Quran.
 Shia interpretations of the Quran concern mainly issues of authority where the concept of Imamat is paramount.
-In Twelver Shia Islam, there are mainly two theological schools: the Akhbari and the Ususli.
+In Twelver Shia Islam, there are two main theological schools: the Akhbari and the Usuli.
 The former school interprets the Quran mainly through reliance upon traditions (hadith) ascribed to the Imams.
 The latter school gives more power to independent reasoning and judgment (ijtihad).
 Ismaili interpretation shares common ground with Sufism.
 The method is called kashf, an "unveiling" to the heart of the interpreter, and it is dependent upon the master, the grace of God, and the spiritual capacity of the interpreter.

 Ismailism

 Several prominent Ismaili thinkers explained that ta’wil should be used to understand sharia law, sacred history and creation itself, as well as the anthropomorphic descriptions of God.
 Qadi al-Nu'man, a famous Ismaili Muslim jurist of the Fatimid period, believed that it is important to recognize and understand the symbolism behind the stories in the Quran based on certain verses that hint to an inner meaning, such as: “Thus your Lord will choose you and teach you the symbolic interpretation (ta’wil) of events (ahadith)” (Quran 12:21).
 Nasir-i Khusraw, a prominent Fatimid dignitary, explained that through revelation (tanzil), intellectual matters were transformed into a state that could be understood by humankind.
 Ta’wil is necessary to revert them to their original intellectual state.
 He also said that one must not be satisfied with the exoteric form but look for the person who can explain the original esoteric meaning to them.
 In saying this he alluded to the Imam of the Time.
 Al Mu’ayyad fi l-Din al-Shirazi, another prominent Ismaili thinker, further explains that ta’wil is what reunites the beginning (source) and the end (destination) of the circle of existence.